Non-Stationary Critical Phenomena: Expanding The Critical Point: Fluctuations and criticality

 \subsection{Critical Behaviour of the Exposed Spinodal Line}

-One of the striking features of the phase structure in the right hand side of Fig.~\ref{fig:phase_diagrams} is that there is a whole section of the spinodal line that is now exposed outside of the binodal solutions.
-Classically, the only point at which the spinodal line can be reached is at a critical point, as shown in the left hand side of Fig.~\ref{fig:phase_diagrams}.
+One of the striking features of the phase structure in Fig.~\ref{fig:phase_diagrams}(c) is that there is a whole section of the spinodal line that is now exposed outside of the binodal solutions.
+Classically, the only point at which the spinodal line can be reached is at a critical point, as shown in Fig.~\ref{fig:phase_diagrams}(b).
 We argue that all of this exposed section can be approached and that all of it has properties that are traditionally associated with a critical point--- in particular we show that at all points along the spinodal line both the correlation length diverges and the system undergoes a form of critical slowing down.